hellenike/textbook/docs/preliminaries/alphabet/index.md

 Accents and breathing marks are written over the second vowel of a diphthong.

 ### Iota subscript
-When iota combines with long alpha, eta, or omega, one modern convention is to write it beneath the vowel as an “iota subscript,” which look like this:   ᾳ, ῃ, ῳ
+When iota combines with long alpha, eta, or omega, one modern convention is to write it beneath the vowel as an “iota subscript,” which look like this:   ᾳ, ῃ, ῳ.
-Some guides suggest pronouncing such combinations as a diphthong; in practice, modern scholarsk commonly pronounce these identically to α, η, and ω.
+"Iota subscript" became an alternate way of spelling a final iota when the final iota began to be dropped in pronounciation.
+Some guides suggest pronouncing such combinations as a diphthong; in practice, modern scholars commonly pronounce these identically to α, η, and ω.
 But in writing, the iota subscript is essential and cannot be ignored.

-### A few further details

-A few details to note:

-- "rough breathing" spells out when words spelled with an initial vowel start with an "h-" sound
-- sigma changes form at the end of a word but is not pronounced differently
-- "iota subscript" became an alternate way of spelling a final iota when the final iota began to be dropped in pronounciation.
-(You could think of it as similar to using an apostrophe when you write a contraction like "don't" in English, but we'll make a habit of pronouncing the iota subscript.)

-Tips:
+### Tips for reading

-- read out loud (as the ancient Greeks did!)
+- read out loud (as the ancient Greeks did!) to practice recognizing and putting together letter forms and sounds.
 - we can't precisely recover ancient pronounciation, but try to distinguish sounds that are spelled differently (e.g., ο/ω ε/η ), and include accent in your pronounciation.
 Hear the difference between ἀστραπηβόλος, "one who throws lightning" (an adjective describing Zeus) and ἀστραπήβολος  "one struck by lightning".
 It makes a difference!
 English similarly distinguishes otherwise identical words based on (stress) accent.
-How does the way you pronounce the following English word change their meaning? content, present, object, insult, permit.
+How does the way you pronounce the following English word change their meaning? _content, present, object, insult, permit_

 ### Pronunciation practice

 Practice reading these words out loud:

 - Ἐρατοσθένης  (name of the murdered man in Lysias, *Oration 1*)
 - Εὐφίλητος (name of the man accused of murder)